Shashanksnraj/ReleaseGates/readme.md

 1. You will need a **Visual Studio Team Services Account**.
 If you do not have one, you can sign up for free [here](https://www.visualstudio.com/team-services/)

-1. **Microsoft Azure Account:** You will need a valid and active azure account for the lab
+1. **Microsoft Azure Account:** You will need an active Azure subscription for the lab.
+You should be an [Owner](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner), or [Global administrator](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-assign-admin-roles-azure-portal#global-administrator), or [User Account administrator](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-assign-admin-roles-azure-portal#user-account-administrator) on the subsription.